Tornado climatology: United States

 The United States averaged 1,274 tornadoes per year from 2001 to 2011.
 April 2011 saw the most tornadoes recorded to date for any month in the US National Weather Service's history: 875.
-It has more tornadoes yearly than any other country, and reports more violent F4 and F5 tornadoes than anywhere else.
+It has more tornadoes yearly than any other country, and reports far more violent F4 and F5 tornadoes than anywhere else.
+The most extreme tornadic phenomena (as in the occurrence of EF5-strength tornadoes, width, track and measured wind speed records, the occurrence of phenomena like twin tornadoes and particularly large and intense outbreaks) are almost exclusive to the United States.

 Tornadoes are common in many states but are most common to the west of the Appalachian Mountains and to the east of the Rockies.
 The Atlantic seaboard states: North Carolina, South Carolina, Georgia and Virginia, are also vulnerable, as well as Florida, though most Florida tornadoes are relatively weak, usually EF0 or EF1.
 The southern states are also highly impacted, in terms of casualties.
 More tornadoes occur in Texas than in any other US state, but the state that has the highest number of tornadoes per area is Florida.
 Tornadoes often occur along the edges of the hurricanes that strike the state.
 The state with the highest number of strong tornadoes per area is Oklahoma, while the neighboring state of Kansas records the most EF4 and EF5 tornadoes in the country.

 Tornadoes can occur west of the continental divide, but they are infrequent and usually relatively weak and short-lived.
 Recently, tornadoes have struck along the Pacific coast towns of Lincoln City, Oregon (1996); Sunnyvale, California (1998); Port Orchard, Washington (2018); and downtown Salt Lake City, Utah (1999).
 The California Central Valley is an area of some frequency for tornadoes, albeit of very weak intensity.

-The deadliest U.S. tornado recorded is 18 March 1925, Tri-State Tornado that swept across southeastern Missouri, southern Illinois, and southern Indiana, that killed 695 people.
+The deadliest U.S. tornado recorded is the Tri-State tornado of March 18, 1925 that swept across southeastern Missouri, southern Illinois, and southern Indiana, killing 695 people.
 The biggest tornado outbreak on record—with 353 tornadoes for just 3 1/2 days (including four EF5 and eleven EF4 tornadoes)—occurred starting on 25 April 2011 and intensifying on April, 26, and 27 (a record-breaking day), before ending on 28 April 2011, now referred to as the 2011 Super Outbreak.
+A similar outbreak was seen in 1974.